JGarnerDev/nextjs-tutorial/Readme.md

    - Make a "Hello world" (or something) as innerText to a div in our index.js file, and check it out by running 'npm run dev' (done)

    - Make another page called 'about'.
 Make it the same as our index, but with different text.
 Navigate to that page by typing the file name in the address. (done)

+   - Create a link using Next's library, have links that bring you from 'index' to 'about', and vice versa